lewagon/data-engineering-setup/automation/README.md

 cd ~/vm-ansible-setup && ansible-playbook playbooks/setup_vm_part1.yml
 ```

+❗ If any errors occur, contact a teacher.
+You can safely run the playbook again.

-Close all your terminals and open a new one.
+Close all your terminals and open a new one (you might have to do it a few times, it should go from `bash` to `zsh`).
 It should look like:

 TODO: Add image assets
+(Imagine basic zsh + OMZ)

 ## 2.4.
 Github CLI Auth